-Designed by William H. Harris in the High Victorian Gothic 1 / English Gothic 5 / Ruskiniah Gothic 11 style, the 300-foot long, 179-foot deep E-shaped building was anchored by a clock and bell tower.
-Outside were elaborate cast-iron balustrades, Dorchester stone trim and poly-chromatic voussoir arched windows.
+The cornerstone for St. Ann’s School was laid on June 18, 1879, 5 7 and it was completed at the cost of $800,000 on September 20, 1883.
+7 Designed by William H. Harris in the High Victorian Gothic 1 / English Gothic 5 / Ruskinian Gothic 11 style, the 350-student military school 6 was 300-foot long and 175-foot deep, anchored by a clock and bell tower.
+Outside were elaborate cast-iron balustrades, Dorchester stone trim, and poly-chromatic voussoir arched windows.

-The endowment left behind by Stewart for the building’s maintenance and operation was described as paltry and “ridiculously small.”
-8 Despite some financial challenges early on, the school prospered.
+The endowment left behind by Stewart for the building’s maintenance and operation was described as paltry but despite some financial challenges early on, the school prospered.
+8

-In 1893, St. Ann’s became a college preparatory academy 5 modeled after similar British schools 1 on the recommendation of the headmaster, Frederick L. Gamage.
-5 It designated academic years as forms, with the first form being the seventh grade up to the sixth form being the twelfth grade.
+In 1893, St. Ann’s became a college preparatory academy on the recommendation of the headmaster, Frederick L. Gamage.
+5 Modeled after similar British schools, academic years were designated as forms, with the first form being the seventh grade up to the sixth form being the twelfth grade.

-George Bywater Cluett, an owner of the Cluett, Peabody & Company, a collar and shirt making firm in Troy, New York, donated money for a gymnasium and swimming pool 3 to be constructed as a memorial to his son, Alfonzo Rockwell Cluett.
-Alfonzo had been a student at the school, graduating in 1896.
-After studying at Yale University, Alfonzo died of typhoid fever.
+George Bywater Cluett, an owner of the Cluett, Peabody & Company in Troy, donated money for the construction of a gymnasium and swimming pool 3 as a memorial to his son, Alfonzo Rockwell Cluett.
+Alfonzo had been a student at the school but died of typhoid fever after studying at Yale University.
 2

-In 1969, Ellis Hall was built to provide extra classroom space.
-A new gymnasium field house was added in 1970 and named for Father Nicholas Feringa, a former headmaster.
-The building contained four contiguous basketball courts and was the largest indoor sports fieldhouse on Long Island.
+Ellis Hall was built to provide extra classroom space in 1969 and a new gymnasium field house was added in 1970 and named for Father Nicholas Feringa, a former headmaster.
+The field house featured four contiguous basketball courts and was the largest indoor sports fieldhouse on Long Island.
 For a time, it was used by the New York Nets as their training facility.

-Tishman Speyer Properties conducted a preliminary inspection and evaluation of St. Ann’s in 1995 on the potential to renovate the buildings to serve as the new village high school.
-Four preliminary designs were submitted to the Board of Education.
-While the idea had support among younger families, the Eastern Property Owners Association lobbied the Board of Education not to consider it out of cost concerns.
-The proposals were eventually taken off of the table.
+Preliminary inspection and evaluation on the conversion of the former St. Ann’s complex into a village high school were conducted in 1995, and four designs were submitted to the Board of Education.
+While the idea had support among younger families, the Eastern Property Owners Association lobbied the Board of Education not to consider it out of cost concerns, and the proposals were eventually dropped.

-The village voted to convert St. Ann’s 48 acre site as a public park in 2004.
-The surrounding grounds were redeveloped with playgrounds, sport fields, parking, concessions and restrooms.
+In 2004, the village voted to convert the former St. Ann’s property into a public park, and the surrounding grounds were renovated with playgrounds, sport fields, parking, concessions, and restrooms.

-After being unused after St. Ann’s closure and with little hope for reuse, Ellis Hall was demolished in 2014.
+After being unused after St. Ann’s closure, Ellis Hall was demolished in 2014.